marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

-#Deploy using Docker, Azure Container Registry and Azure Container Service
+# Deploy using Docker, Azure Container Registry and Azure Container Service

-This document describes how to set up you own Docker registry on Microsoft Azure.
-We will also set up a Continuous Integration build (CI) that will allow us to build and run Docker images, inspect and scan containers, push Docker images to your own private Docker registry and clean up build environment whenever the branch is updated.
+This document describes how to set up an Azure Container Registry and an Azure Container Service Docker Swarm cluster on Microsoft Azure.
+We will also set up a Continuous Integration build (CI) that will allow us to build and run Docker images, inspect and scan containers, push Docker images to ACR and clean up build environment whenever the branch is updated.

 **Prerequisites**
 - Complete the [Dockerizing Parts Unlimited MRP](https://microsoft.github.io/PartsUnlimitedMRP/adv/adv-21-Docker.html) lab